Best Vegan Stocks: 10 Picks To Watch or Buy Now

 But the real secret to the company’s 2020 success — and the future growth so many industry experts believe is still ahead — can be traced to expansion.

 Very Good was shackled to an undersized facility in Canada, but it opened two enormous new facilities totaling tens of thousands of square feet of production space.
 Just one of them can produce 37 million pounds of product a year, an increase in production capacity of 2,690%.
-In March, Very Good broke its own sales record yet again, so investors might be wise to jump on board now as Very Good grows into its new digs.
+In March, Very Good broke its own sales record yet again.

 Companies like Impossible and Beyond Meat get all the fanfare — when you bite into one of their sizzling, surprisingly meaty meatless burgers at a Burger King or TGI Fridays, after all, it’s their name that’s on the menu.
 But if you’re looking to invest in the science behind the customer-facing finished product, consider a few shares of Burcon NutraScience.
 The company does the complex and high-tech work of extracting plant protein from raw materials like peas and canola for the production of things like alternative milk and mock meat.

-The top brands in the biz rely on Burcon to make the building blocks of their vegan fare — and investors have taken notice.
-After securing tens of millions of dollars in funding, BUROF caught fire in August 2020 when its 12-month price target jumped from $3 to $4.25.
+The top brands in the biz rely on Burcon to make the building blocks of their vegan fare — and investors took notice initially.
+After securing tens of millions of dollars in funding, BRCN caught fire in August 2020 when its 12-month price target jumped from $3 to $4.25.
 By February 2021, the target was raised again, this time to $6.
+Despite a stock-price drop-off since then, a Stonegate Capital Partners analysis suggested a midpoint valuation of $6 based on a range of $5 to $7.50, suggesting the stock could be undervalued at its current price of $1.11 as of Dec.
+14. The analysis considered Burcon’s production facility expansion, its partnerships with Nestle and Bunge Limited, anticipated growth in the plant-based protein market and Burcon’s leadership in developing plant proteins.

 Maple Leaf Foods (MLFNF)